MoMaF/metadatatools/README.md

 Use SaxonHE or similar XSL processor with XSLT 3.0 support to convert.

+## `ontology/MoMaF-ontology.xml`

+The MoMaF ontology in RDF/XML format.
+This file has been saved from Protégé (5.5.0), and is used as such by the triple store for making inferences based on the data.

+This file can offer insights as to how metadata is organized.

 ## `rip-xml.py`

 Downloads Elonet HTMLs and rips the inlined XML for any number of